-When you develop a course you draw on formal training and related information, but you also put in your own learning from hands-on experience.
+When you develop a course, you draw on formal training and related information but you also put in your own learning from hands-on experience.
 And this mix is what is really valuable.
-Is it time to value what you’ve learned — and put a home study course or even a hands-on workshop together?
+Is it time to value what you’ve learned — and put a home study course or live webinar program together?

 Developing Course Content

 The two things you most need to remember are:

 - Keep an ordered list of all elements of your course, so it is structured logically.

 - You’re charging for the content, so go over the videos/written sections/audio three times: once for clarity (get a friend to do this too), once for grammar, and once for learning outcomes.

 If you’re creating videos, then other important elements to check are Lighting, Sound, and Transitions (you can add titles between scenes).
 Jump cuts in a video are never a good look!

 If you need to edit videos for a course, I recommend the amazing software Descript, which also does screen recordings.
 Or the other cloud-based editor I like is Invideo, which has templates and is ideal for fancy course trailers.